Freshznt0213/Decomposed-Hybrid-Precoding/README.md

 * Narrowband MIMO channel experiments
 * Wideband MIMO channel experiments

 The narrowband implementation includes channel dataset generation, GNN model training, and MATLAB-based numerical optimization.
-For the wideband setting, we provide a pretrained model that can be directly evaluated under a large-scale Urban Macrocell channel scenario.
+For the wideband setting, we provide a pretrained model that can be directly evaluated under a large-scale Urban Macro-cell channel scenario.

 ## Narrowband Scenario